-As at the date of this MD&A, the Company's only significant contractual commitment is in relation to contracts for the workover program.
 The Company concluded the onshore well remediation program comprising three wells (SS-3, SS-4 and SS-10) in April 2022.
 The SS-3 well was shut-in in 2012 due to excessive corrosion and sustained annulus pressure.
 Having returned to production on February 15, 2022, the SS-3 well has since been continually producing an average of 10 MMcfd.
 The SS-4 well was suspended in 2019 after it started producing sand.
-Currently not producing due to excessive liquid loading, the Company intends to mobilize a coiled tubing unit to lift the liquids and allow the SS-4 well to flow naturally.
-However, a recent upturn in industry activity means a suitable unit is unlikely to be available in Tanzania until Q3 2022.
+Currently not producing due to excessive liquid loading, the Company is currently mobilizing a coiled tubing unit to attempt to lift the liquids and allow the SS-4 well to flow naturally.
 The SS-10 well was still producing prior to the workover program, but was also affected by progressive corrosion of its production tubing which would have ultimately threatened its safe operation.
-Following considerable delays due to downhole complications necessitating extensive milling and fishing, the workover of the well was completed on April 7, 2022, and was successfully returned to production on April 18, 2022.
+Following considerable delays due to downhole complications necessitating extensive milling and fishing, the workover of the well was completed on April 7, 2022, and the SS-10 well was successfully returned to production on April 18, 2022.
 The total estimated gross cost for the workovers was \$21.4 million.
 However, following considerable logistical and customs delays, increased service company costs, and surface and down hole technical issues, the total cost of the program increased to \$31.6 million.
-As of March 31, 2022, \$19.4 million was paid and the remaining \$12.2 million is forecasted to be paid by the end of Q2 2022.
-Additional expenditure will also be necessary to mobilize the coiled tubing nitrogen unit to restart production from the SS-4 well.
+As of the date of this MD&A, \$31.3 million has been paid and the remaining \$0.3 million is forecasted to be paid by the end of Q3 2022.

-In March 2022, one month ahead of schedule, the Company successfully completed construction and commissioning of feed gas compression facilities on the Songas gas processing facility.
-The installation of three 35 MMcfd reciprocating compressors was designed to ensure maximum gas throughput of the Songas gas processing plant at arrival pressures as low as 38 bar.
-The sustainability of such production is subject to future gas demand and the related performance of the current producing gas wells in the forthcoming years.
-The original price for the lump sum turnkey contract was \$38.0 million, however price variations due to increased sea freight costs, a requirement to increase on site power generation capacity, design changes and a brief scheduling delay to avoid an extended plant shut down over the 2021 Christmas and New Year period have resulted in the total lump sum turnkey contract cost increasing to \$41.7 million. \$40.8 million of the turnkey contract cost has been incurred as of March 31, 2022 and a further \$0.9 million is forecast to be paid in Q2 2022.
-In addition to the turnkey contract, a further \$1.9 million of costs associated with the compression project have been incurred since the start of the project, resulting in a total project cost of \$43.6 million.
+Low pressure compression was installed on the Songas gas processing plant and commissioned in March 2022, restoring gas production potential through the plant to maximum capacity.
+The compression facility was expected to support production at modelled levels through to October 2026, however significant demand increases through Q2-2022 now suggest such production may not be sustainable and further development may be required in the 2024 - 2025 timeframe.
+The original price for the lump sum turnkey contract was \$38.0 million, however price variations due to increased sea freight costs, a requirement to increase on site power generation capacity, design changes and a brief scheduling delay to avoid an extended plant shut down over the 2021 Christmas and New Year period have resulted in the total lump sum turnkey contract cost increasing to \$41.7 million.
+In addition to the turnkey contract, a further \$1.7 million of costs associated with the compression project have been incurred since the start of the project, resulting in a total project cost of \$43.4 million. \$43.1 million of the turnkey contract cost has been incurred as of June 30, 2022 and a further \$0.3 million is forecast to be paid in Q3 2022.